adan2013/HA-Backend/README.md

 ### BalconyController
 The service is using the CRON job to turn on and off the Christmas lights on the balcony.

+### DeviceMonitor
+The service is responsible for monitoring the devices in the network.
+It is checking the availability of the devices and the battery levels.

 ### KitchenController
 Custom logic for my automatic lights in the kitchen.
 It uses an Aqara motion and light sensor to automatically turn on the lights if someone enters the kitchen.